almet/markdown-doc/articles/dependency-injection.md

 Implementation
 ---------------
-As we know how we want to architecture our component, we didn't know how to start.
+Then, we knew how we wanted to architecture our component but we didn't knew where to start.

 Here are the specificities and different steps we passed in when realising this component.

 ### Namespaces / PHP 5.3
-When started to reflect on this project, php 5.3 was not yet available, but, because this version comes with some really interestant features (I think at late static binding and namespaces -- yes, theses features are from long time in another languages).
+When we started to think on this project, php 5.3 was not yet available but, because this version comes with some really interestant features (name it a few : late static binding and namespaces -- yes, these features are present since the dawn of ages in other languages)

 The Dependency Injection container is separated into the folowing namespaces: